DurhamSmith/braindump/content/posts/DMM.md

 ### Tasks {#tasks}

-#### <span class="org-todo todo NEXT">NEXT</span> Read through DMMs draft and make a list with time estimates of what needs to be done for this project {#read-through-dmms-draft-and-make-a-list-with-time-estimates-of-what-needs-to-be-done-for-this-project}
+#### NEXT Read through DMMs draft and make a list with time estimates of what needs to be done for this project {#next-read-through-dmms-draft-and-make-a-list-with-time-estimates-of-what-needs-to-be-done-for-this-project}

 DMM Project Draft
 Also see planning book you did this in last time.